linweihong-alvin/web102_w2_Flashcards/README.md

 The following **required** functionality is completed:

-- [X] **The app has a cohesive, unique theme for events or resources relevant to a specific community**
+- [X] **The app displays the title of the card set, a short description, and the total number of cards**
-  - [X] Header/title describing the theme is displayed
+  - [X] Title of card set is displayed
-- [X] **At least 10 unique events or resources are displayed in a responsive card format**
-  - [X] There are at least 10 cards displayed
+  - [X] A short description of the card set is displayed
+  - [X] A list of card pairs is created
-  - [X] The cards should be displayed in an organized format (ex. a grid, or in one line)
+  - [X] The total number of cards in the set is displayed
-  - [X] Each card should include some information about the event or resource
+  - [X] Card set is represented as a list of card pairs (an array of dictionaries where each dictionary contains the question and answer is perfectly fine)
+- [X] **A single card at a time is displayed**
+  - [X] Only one half of the information pair is displayed at a time
+- [X] **Clicking on the card flips the card over, showing the corresponding component of the information pair**
+  - [X] Clicking on a card flips it over, showing the back with corresponding information
+  - [X] Clicking on a flipped card again flips it back, showing the front
+- [X] **Clicking on the next button displays a random new card**

 The following **optional** features are implemented:

-- [X] Buttons or links to a related resources are on each card component
+- [X] Cards contain images in addition to or in place of text
-  - [X] All cards have buttons or links in addition to text
+  - [X] Some or all cards have images in place of or in addition to text
-- [X] The site is responsive for both desktop and mobile formats
-  - [ ] Web app is shown in a mobile format
+- [ ] Cards have different visual styles such as color based on their category
+  - Example categories you can use:
+    - Difficulty: Easy/medium/hard
+    - Subject: Biology/Chemistry/Physics/Earth science

 The following **additional** features are implemented: